MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-II-Consumer-Product-Safety-Commission/subchapter-C-Federal-Hazardous-Substances-Act-Regulations/part-1500-Hazardous-Substances-Articles-Administration-Enforcement-Regulations/section-1500.43a.md

 (5)(i) If a flash was observed in § 1500.43a(j)(4)(iii) repeat the procedure given in § 1500.43a(j)(2) or (3), and in § 1500.43a(j)(4), testing a new specimen at a temperature 5 °C (9 °F) below that at which the flash was observed.

-(ii) If necessary, repeat the procedure in § 1500.43a(j)(5)(i), lowering the temperature 5 °C (9 °F) each time, until no flash is observed.9
+(ii) If necessary, repeat the procedure in § 1500.43a(j)(5)(i), lowering the temperature 5 °C (9 °F) each time, until no flash is observed.
+9

 (iii) Proceed to § 1500.43a(j)(7).

 (6)(i) If no flash was observed in § 1500.43a(j)(4)(iii) repeat the procedure given in § 1500.43a(j)(2) or (3), and in § 1500.43a(j)(4), testing a fresh specimen at a temperature 5 °C (9 °F) above that at which the specimen was tested in § 1500.43a(j)(4)(iii).

-(ii) If necessary repeat the procedure in § 1500.43a(j)(6)(i), above, raising the temperature 5 °C (9 °F) each time until a flash is observed.9
+(ii) If necessary repeat the procedure in § 1500.43a(j)(6)(i), above, raising the temperature 5 °C (9 °F) each time until a flash is observed.
+9

-(7) Having established a flash within two temperatures 5 °C (9 °F) apart, repeat the procedure at 1 °C (2 °F) intervals from the lower of the two temperatures until a flash is observed.9 Record the temperature of the test when this flash occurs as the flashpoint, allowing for any known thermometer correction.
-Record the barometric pressure.4
+(7) Having established a flash within two temperatures 5 °C (9 °F) apart, repeat the procedure at 1 °C (2 °F) intervals from the lower of the two temperatures until a flash is observed.
+9 Record the temperature of the test when this flash occurs as the flashpoint, allowing for any known thermometer correction.
+Record the barometric pressure.
+4

 (8) The flashpoint determined in § 1500.43a(j)(7) will be to the nearest 1 °C (2 °F).
 If improved accuracy is desired (that is, to the nearest 0.5 °C (1 °F)), test a fresh specimen at a temperature 0.5 °C (1 °F) below that at which the flash was observed in § 1500.43a(j)(7).
 If no flash is observed, the temperature recorded in § 1500.43a(j)(7), is the flashpoint to the nearest 0.5 °C (1 °F).
 If a flash is observed at the lower temperature, record this latter temperature as the flashpoint.

 (9) Turn off the pilot and test flames using the gas control valve.
 When the cup temperature declines to a safe level, remove the sample and clean the instrument.

-(k) *Calculations.* If it is desired to correct the observed finite flashpoint for the effect of barometric pressure, proceed as follows: Observe and record the ambient barometric pressure4 at the time of the test.
+(k) *Calculations.* If it is desired to correct the observed finite flashpoint for the effect of barometric pressure, proceed as follows: Observe and record the ambient barometric pressure 4 at the time of the test.
 If the pressure differs from 101.3 kPa (760 mm Hg), correct the flashpoint as follows:

 (1) Corrected flashpoint (°C) = C + 0.25 (101.3-A)